15 of the best places to spend Christmas

 Among these, 13 "Yuletide Lads" (scruffy Santas) are said to bring gifts to nice children for the 13 nights leading to Christmas.

-Rows of small, beautiful huts make up the Yule Town Christmas market on Ingolfstorg.
+Rows of small, beautiful huts make up the Yule Town Christmas market on Ingolfstorg square in downtown Reykjavík.
 Here, visitors can pick up colorful Christmas gifts, decorations and treats.

 The shopping differs day to day as some craftsmen and designers set up stalls for only one day.

-Note: This article was originally published December 2013 and updated November 2018.